-The Starbucks Unicorn Frappuccino caused quite a buzz a few weeks ago.
+The Starbucks Unicorn Frappuccino caused quite a buzz when it first came up.
 This pink-and-blue swirl drink boosted Starbucks sells and gave thirsty fans a sugar high with its 59 grams of sugar.
 Now that this limited edition drink is no longer around, you can make your own healthy version of the Unicorn Frappuccino drink at home.

 The base of the Unicorn Frappuccino is a vanilla and mango.
 The drink is then combined with a blue-colored white chocolate mocha drizzle, a sweet pink powder, and a sour blue powder.
 The end result is a fruity flavor-changing, color-changing drink with a purely magical look.
 Unfortunately, this magic isn’t necessarily healthy.
 While a grande-sized Unicorn Frappuccino has vitamin A (15 percent), calcium (20 percent), and protein (5 grams), it also has 410 calories and 59 grams of sugar (34 grams more than the daily sugar limit that the average woman should have).